Dossier Océan et énergie - Énergie Thermique des Mers

 Six access ports were installed at 3-foot intervals up the wall of the tower beginning at 1 foot above the concrete pad.
 These ports were used primarily for velocity surveys of the flow field by inserting a pivot tube through each port and taking wind speed measurements from the outer wall edge to the surface of the spinning interior rotor.
 Two 8-inch diameter observation windows covered with 0.25-inch plexi-glass were installed at heights of 5.5 feet and 16.5 feet to aid in flow visualization and visual monitoring of the inner chamber.
 A 21-inch diameter access hole was placed near the bottom of the tower to allow entrance into the chamber for construction and rotor modifications.
 This access hole was closed and sealed during normal testing.

-A solar heating tank was constructed from a standard commercially available 16-foot diameterv9n4-4.JPG (9943 bytes), plastic lined, above ground swimming pool.
+A solar heating tank was constructed from a standard commercially available 16-foot diameter, plastic lined, above ground swimming pool.
 A sheet of clear plastic was fastened over the top of the pool to help trap the solar heat within the pool.
 Warm water exited the pool via a surface skim drain at the center of the pool.
 Temperature of the solar heated water was measured as it entered the base of the Hurricane Tower.
 Saltwater flow rate into the tower was controlled by metering the inflow into the solar heating pool.

 THEOREITCAL CALCULATIONS OF SYSTEM PERFORMANCE